 An overview of conservation biology and its importance.
 Special emphasis is placed on ecological, economic, and social issues relevant to biological rarity.
+Offered online, Spring of odd-numbered years.

 BIOL 835P - Herpetology......3 hours

 Herpetology provides an introduction to reptiles and amphibians with an emphasis placed on morphology, taxonomy, life history, and ecology of the major groups.
 Together, reptiles and amphibians are more diverse, numerous, and important to many terrestrial ecosystems than any other organism.
 You will learn life histories, their role in the ecosystem, reasons for the decline of many species and increase in other species and their importance to humans.
 Offered on-campus, Fall of odd-numbered years and online, Spring of odd-numbered years.